Automattic/jetpack/CONTRIBUTING.md

 ### Beta Testing

 Beta testers give updates, fixes, and new modules a test run before they’re publicly released, so they’re an important part of the development process.
-If you'd like to join our Beta group, [contact us](http://jetpack.me/contact-support/)!
+If you'd like to join our Beta group, [sign up to be a Beta tester here](http://jetpack.me/beta/).

 ### Create Bug Reports